kubeshark/docs/src/pages/en/deploy.md

 ---

 Once you have the Kubeshark CLI installed on your system.
-Run the command below deploy Kubeshark Agent into your Kubernetes cluster.
+Run the command below to deploy Kubeshark Agent into your Kubernetes cluster.

 > Kubeshark images are hosted on Docker Hub.
 Make sure you have access to https://hub.docker.com/